All Episodes

 And if you're the mother or father of one of these people that died in any of these conflicts, you're saying, why did I send my son or daughter to go fight for you when you had no intention of winning?

-And if we don't, we cannot send any American to fight bleed and die.
+And if we don't, we cannot send any American to fight, bleed, and die.

-And if we're willing to invest that money, we will get there.
+And if we're willing to invest that money, we will get there and we will be ahead of everybody else.

-And then when you're that strong and that tough, and you can fire 59 Tomahawk missiles with pinpoint accuracy, and that's that's a pretty good indication that things are going to be a lot different and nobody's gonna mess with the U.S. of A, as Toby Keith's song says, we'll put a boot in your ass if you dare mess with the old U.S. of A. And it's not a joke.
+And then when you're that strong and that tough and you can fire 59 Tomahawk missiles with pinpoint accuracy, then that's a pretty good indication that things are going to be a lot different and nobody's going to mess with the US of A, as Tobey Keith's song says, will put a boot in your ass if you dare mess with the old US of A.

 By the way, in case you didn't notice, ISIS released a video of a Russian intelligence officer's beheading.

-I've urged people if you can handle it, if you can stomach it, that's evil in our time.
+I've urged people, if you can handle it, if you can stomach it, that's evil in our time.

 One person at a time or line up people on a beach, simultaneous beheadings.

-Like Nazi Germany evil in our time.
+That is evil, like Nazi Germany evil in our time.

 You don't think it can happen again?